Davidlblanco/arkosWithMac/readme.md

     `https://github.com/christianhaitian/arkos/wiki`

 INFO:
-    None of these applications were developped by me, i em just documenting what i have done so i can use it later.
+    None of these applications were developped by me, i'm just documenting what i have done so i can use it later.